 Options explained in plain English

-Short answers for questions traders actually ask: what Delta means, why IV matters, why you can be directionally right and still lose, and how OptionsPeek turns those moving parts into a scenario estimate.
+Short answers for questions traders actually ask: what Delta means, why IV matters, how the stock price chart helps visualize option price scenarios, how the Profit / Breakeven calculator checks payoff, and how OptionsPeek turns those moving parts into a scenario estimate.

 This page is meant to stay concise and useful.
 Search for a term, open a question, and get the answer without losing your place.